 Welcome to week one of our hit the road plan where we will help you with your dream of full time family travel!

-2 years ago we made the decision to travel full time as a family – we have been on the road for over 12 months now and haven’t looked back!
+In 2017 we made the decision to travel full time as a family – one of the best things we ever did!

 We were living in Cairns with our 2 young boys in a 3 bedroom house, both working full time.
 We were busy, stressed, overtired and stuck in the daily grind – watching the days fly by as our boys seemed to be growing up so fast while we were spending most of our time working for the man.